Fast and Accurate Gaussian Kernel Ridge Regression Using Matrix Decompositions for Preconditioning: Introduction

-The paper presents a theoretical analysis of the condition number of the preconditioned matrix.
-Furthermore, for a Gaussian kernel, the paper provides a theoretical lower bound for the low rank approximation required to reach the desired condition number, this bound can be calculated directly from the data.
+In addition, we present a theoretical analysis of the condition number of the preconditioned matrix and give a theorem for its upper bound.
+Furthermore, for a Gaussian kernel, the paper provides a theoretical lower bound for the low rank approximation required to reach any desired condition number.
+This lower bound can be calculated directly from the data, without building the kernel matrix or conducting any other complex computations.